Tyrn/wei/the-insider-en.typ

      They were silent.
-Ashinik felt  a  strange fury thinking  that tomorrow night she would be  lying with  Bemish the same way and everything  that she was able to do - and she was able to do a lot and she had demonstrated it to Ashinik - all of it she learned from the man from the stars.
+Ashinik felt  a  strange fury thinking  that tomorrow night she would be  lying with  Bemish the same way and everything  that she was able to do---and she was able to do a lot and she had demonstrated it to Ashinik---all of it she learned from the man from the stars.

      "In the past,"  Insis said thoughtfully sorting  Ashinik's  hair, "they put adulterous concubines in sacks and threw them alive into a river."